Real Estate Diversity Initiative (REDI)

 About this year’s project: The Holly Area Redevelopment Project (HARP) is a group of Denver’s Northeast Park Hill residents and community stakeholders that have come together to guide the redevelopment of the former Holly Square Shopping Center, located between Holly and Hudson streets north of East 33rd Ave.
 Holly Square, affectionately known as “The Holly”, was built in the early 1950s, was once a vibrant and vital shopping center in the neighborhood… read the full description on this year’s site selection here.

-For all other questions regarding the REDI application process, please contact Cindy Christensen at firstname.lastname@example.org, ph: 303-887-1115.
+For all other questions regarding the REDI program, please contact Cindy Christensen at firstname.lastname@example.org, ph: 303-887-1115.